 The key element that cannot be overlooked is that these pieces are natives.
 It’s one thing to have a Rocky Mountain Juniper and think that it’s cool because it’s a native.
-It isn’t a shimpaku, so you would still be correct to call it a native.
-It’s a wholly other thing to have an American Larch in the actual state that it belongs in though.
-Kris very deliberately pointed out that nobody in the world can grow a blueberry like we can in New England.
-I very deliberately purchased a beautiful one 😊
+It’s a wholly other thing to have an American Larch within miles of where the tree would grow naturally though.
+Having native trees very close to where they grow allows you to be one step ahead in the game of bonsai.

 Here’s a shot of just a small portion of Black Dodge Bonsai’s main “for sale” table.

 Here’s the key.
 The prices are very reasonable.
 Kris also knows what he has though.
 There is no negotiating; that’s not how it works.
 The very simple reason for this is that he is comfortable with selling it at a given price.
 If you do not agree, then don’t buy it.
-I already have a spot picked out for it and I’m saving for it right now 😊
+Kris doesn’t mind keeping these beautiful trees around and has plenty of customers who will purchase it.

 This is a place where you buy trunks, age, and character.
 Here’s a few shots of some of what I purchased.
 Try to picture these with organized foliage.
 Picture what YOU would do with these.
 Picture the 3-5 year plan.